Curriculum Intent – Drama

 “If you experiment, you have to fail.
 By definition, experimenting means going to territory where you’ve never been, where failure is possible.
 How can you know you’re going to succeed?
 Having the courage to face the unknown is so important.” - Marina Abramovic

-Drama at Leeds East Academy will inspire pupils to be brave, imaginative and independent learners.
+Drama at Leeds East Academy will inspire students to be brave, imaginative and independent learners.
 In addition, Drama is a discipline through which students will intrinsically develop positive behaviour and social skills.
 They will develop the confidence to communicate through speaking and listening whilst experimenting with ideas.
-As experimental learning provides a platform to build upon.
-Enhancing subject knowledge and an ever expanding skill set whilst proving that first time failures can be positive.
+Experimental learning will provide a platform to build upon therefore enhancing subject knowledge and an ever-expanding skill set whilst proving that first time failures can be positive.
+This will be underpinned by the Advanced Cognitive Performance characteristics (ACPs) and the Values, Attitudes and Attributes (VAAs) of High-Performance Learning.
+These ACPs and VAAs will support students in embedding their skills, knowledge and understanding of the Performing Arts.

 Powerful knowledge in Drama: